biljana-zobenica/callback-web-form/README.md

 * go to the project repository
 * Code -> download ZIP file
 * UNZIP the project folder and navigate the same location in command prompt
-* make a git repo for the project and connect it with your local project folder Also, it is possible to clone this repo and pull it to your local disk.
+* make a git repo for the project and connect it with your local project folder.
+Also, it is possible to clone this repo and pull it to your local disk.
 The results are the same.

 - [x] SET UP VIRTUAL ENVIRONMENT